PoisotLab/manuscript-template/manuscript.md

 Table: This is a table, and its identifier is `id` -- we can refer to it using `{@tbl:id}`.
-Note that even if the table legend is written below the table itself, it will appear on top in the compiled document. {#tbl:id}
+Note that even if the table legend is written below the table itself, it will appear on top in the PDF document. {#tbl:id}

 # Figures

-Figures can have a legend -- all figures *must* be in the `figures/` folder of the project:
+Figures can have a legend -- all figures *must* be in the `figures/` folder of the project, as it is also used for the website.
+We recommend to use good resolution images, rather than PDFs, or at least to have multiple versions available.

 ~~~
 ![This is the legend of the figure](figures/biomes.png){#fig:biomes}